Silcott/PORTFOLIO-OF-PROJECTS/PROJECTS/AnimalFarm_CSharp/README.md

 ## My Conclusion

 I really enjoyed this project.
 I first started with the class creation of the pig and created the methods.
-I realized I wanted to center my Console.Writeline text which litteraly started me down a path that I couldn't (didn't want to stop).
+I realized I wanted to center my Console.Writeline text which literally started me down a path that I couldn't (didn't want to stop).
 I found that I could maximize the screen to full screen and find the value of the pixels across the width of the screen.
 I took this value, divided by two and "wal-lah", it worked!

 <br>My text now had a center starting ground to work from.
 Then I wanted to add some ASCII text, which if you
 don't know that text that looks like a shape made out of keyboard characters.
 I googled searched these and found some that fit great for the animals I choose.
 Next up was color and this was easy.
-I already have experience working in CSS/HTML so I jsut applied the foreground and background colors whereever I saw fit.
+I already have experience working in CSS/HTML so I just applied the foreground and background colors wherever I saw fit.

 <br>Finally I knew this project was now becoming dynamic, but it was missing a noise, so I searched the web
 again and found a script that called the notification and hand bells from WIN32 default file.
 I spent awhile on this, just to later find out that the 30 lines of code I used really could be replaced by one line of code.
-Well thats how coding works in a way.
+Well that’s how coding works in a way.
 If you want something go research it and then try it out using it towards your program.
-Overall, this was a great little project that can really test your creativity, if you let it.
+Overall, this was a great little project that can really test your creativity if you let it.